KevCaz/KevCaz.github.io/content/notes/julia/juliadoc.md

 >  Julia was designed from the beginning for high performance.
 Julia programs compile to efficient native code for multiple platforms via [LLVM](https://llvm.org/docs/GettingStarted.html).

-There are several people I work with that have started to use Julia on a regular basis and I am now involved in porject that include Julia code.
+There are several people I work with that have started to use Julia on a regular basis and I am now involved in project that include Julia code.
 So, after 4 years thinking about learning properly it, I finally decided to go through the [Julia manual](https://docs.julialang.org/en/v1/).
 Well... hum... it is great :fireworks:.
-After havoing spent hours going throuh the documentation and practicing a little bit, I would say that Julia took the best of many works and is rather impressive.
-And the documentaion :book: is very well done, it gives you a good understanding of how Julia was made and what are the reasons behind, a good balance between concept, technical details (e.g. pointas about performance) and example (event thought if they admit that sometime the examples are somewhat contrived, well the are always helpful for the sake of understanding), and they give good reading suggestoin, i.e. about [character set](https://www.joelonsoftware.com/2003/10/08/the-absolute-minimum-every-software-developer-absolutely-positively-must-know-about-unicode-and-character-sets-no-excuses/)
+After having spent hours going throuh the documentation and practicing a little bit, I would say that Julia took the best of many works and is rather impressive.
+And the documentation :book: is very well done, it gives you a good understanding of how Julia was made and what are the reasons behind, a good balance between concept, technical details (e.g. pointas about performance) and example (event thought if they admit that sometime the examples are somewhat contrived, well the are always helpful for the sake of understanding), and they give good reading suggestoin, i.e. about [character set](https://www.joelonsoftware.com/2003/10/08/the-absolute-minimum-every-software-developer-absolutely-positively-must-know-about-unicode-and-character-sets-no-excuses/)

 Below I jotted a few notes, to highlight a couple of points I found really underesting.
 So many things that I found interesting that would ne rather useless to copy paste the full documentation..
-Plus list of resource https://julialang.org/learning/
+Plus list of resource https://julialang.org/learning/ this covers the **Manual** part.

 - Different modes